andersinno/SenseHel/docs/docker-compose.md

 ### Migrate database

-This needs to be done on first run and everytime Django models are changed.
+This needs to be done on first run and every time Django models are changed.

 Find the container id which is running the backend with: